-- 1. Instruct students to individually reflect on their experiences during the deliberation.
-Ask them to write or draw their responses to the prompts below: - Think critically about your own participation in the deliberation.
+Instruct students to individually reflect on their experiences during the deliberation.
+Ask them to write or draw their responses to the prompts below:

+- Think critically about your own participation in the deliberation.
 Did you reach your participation goals? - What actions did you take that you are proud of?
-What would you like to improve for future discussions? - How has your thinking about working with and listening to the ideas of others changed? - 2.
-Then have students think about and share feedback about their decision-
+What would you like to improve for future discussions? - How has your thinking about listening to the ideas of others changed?

-- making process.
+Have students share feedback about their decision-making process.
 They should identify areas where they felt the group excelled and where there are opportunities for growth.
-Help students maintain a respectful and supportive atmosphere by reminding them of their class norms before going into this discussion. - Encourage students to share and discuss their responses with others.
+Help students maintain a supportive atmosphere by reminding them of their class norms before going into this discussion.

+Encourage students to share and discuss their responses with others.
 This can be done by talking with a partner, contributing to a larger class conversation, or posting their responses on the board using sticky notes.

-Collaborate

-- 1. Review the common-ground decision they came to during the deliberation, pointing out the actions they decided to take and the possible trade-offs that they may have had to face.
-Ask students to assess how closely their conclusions may reflect actual historical outcomes.
-Remind students that the goal of this deliberation was not to "get it right," but rather to experience how groups come together to determine what they will do in the face of complex and challenging questions. - Distribute the document of supplemental information about the individuals they learned about in the deliberation narrative.
-Have students work in small groups to assess the information using the prompts below: - Did the Californio people come to one shared conclusion about what they should do?
-What decision or decisions did they make? - What external factors affected their decision-making process? - What happened to the individual people described in the callout boxes after 1849? - Which groups of people may have agreed or disagreed with the actions the Californio people took? - Do you agree with the decisions the Californio people made? - 3.
-In groups, have students discuss how closely aligned their conclusion was to the actual historical outcomes.
-Did they come to similar or different conclusions?
-Why might that have happened?
-Encourage each group to share its findings with the class.

-Act
+COLLABORATE

+Distribute information from the "What Happened Next?" section of the teacher guide.
+Remind students that the goal of this deliberation was not to "get it right," but rather to experience how groups come together to determine what they will do in the face of complex and challenging questions.

+Have students work in small groups to assess the information using the prompts below:

+- 1. What decision or decisions were made? - 2.
+What external factors affected the decision-making process? - 3.
+Who may have agreed or disagreed with these decisions?

+ACT

-- Ask students to reflect on and share their responses to the questions: - How has your thinking about this topic changed? - Does this topic connect to any modern issues or events?
-Which ones? - Can this history help us better understand those events and issues?
-How? - Have students reflect on and share their ideas about how deliberation could be used to better understand multiple perspectives on these modern-day issues. - Individually or in pairs, have students set at least one goal for how they will continue to use what they have learned from this deliberation as they examine other historic topics and current events.
+Ask students to reflect on and share their responses to the questions:

+- 1. How has your thinking about this topic changed? - 2.
+Does this topic connect to any modern issues or events?
+Which ones? - 3.
+Can this history help us better understand those events and issues?
+How?

+Have students reflect on and share their ideas about how deliberation could be used to better understand multiple perspectives on these modern-day issues.

+Individually or in pairs, have students set at least one goal for how they will continue to use what they have learned from this deliberation as they examine other historic topics and current events.

+WHAT HAPPENED NEXT?

+In 1680 an Ohkay Owingeh Pueblo man named Po'pay led one of the first great revitalization movements created by Native peoples to reclaim their lands and way of life.
+The successful revolt united people of about 24 settlements, speaking six different languages, and spread out over a distance of 400 miles.
+Embattled Spanish settlers retreated over 300 miles south to El Paso.
+When Spanish forces reconquered the territory in 1692, they agreed to end a forced labor system and allow some Native forms of worship.
+In the 1700s Pueblo and Spanish people would unite against common enemies.

+Additional information and learning materials about the Pueblo Revolt can be found here: americanhistory.si.edu/becoming-us/resistance/native-resistance.